• nl

 Different forms of poisoning

-Your dog can be poisoned in several ways, namely;
+Your dog can be poisoned in several ways, namely:

 • Direct contact through the skin

-• Oral ingestion; your dog has eaten or licked something
+• Oral ingestion: your dog has eaten or licked something

-• Inhalation; your dog has inhaled something
+• Inhalation: your dog has breathed something in

 What are the symptoms of poisoning in dogs?